sosaysthecaptain/jsondb/README.md

 ### `create` puts objects into the database, `destroy` removes them
-`create` will put an object into the database, failing if it already exists.
+`create` will put an object into the database, failing if it already exists. `destroy` does the opposite, deleting all subordinate Dynamo documents, files, and collection members, though not other objects set as references.

 ```javascript